davidcruy/temp-file-storage/README.md

 builder.Services
     .AddTempFiles(options =>
     {
-        // Temporary files will be held in memory options.MemoryStorage();
+        // Temporary files will be held in memory, this should only be used for testing options.MemoryStorage();

         // The interval (in minutes) that will perform a cleanup of all temporary files (default is 15) options.CleanupInterval = 15;

+        // The maximum file size (in bytes) that can be uploaded by the client (default is 50MB) options.MaxFileSize = 1024 * 1024 * 50;

+        // The timeout (in minutes) for how long a file remains in the storage (default is 30) options.DefaultTimeout = 30;
     });
 ```